Carl-McBride-Ellis/Compendium-of-free-ML-reading-resources/README.md

 * ["Interpretable Machine Learning: A Guide for Making Black Box Models Explainable"](https://christophm.github.io/interpretable-ml-book/) by Christoph Molnar

-<sub>Note: All [arXiv](https://arxiv.org/) papers are inherently free, and all books have been made freely available by the respective authors/publishers.</sub>
+<sub>Note: All [arXiv](https://arxiv.org/) papers are inherently free, and all books have been made freely available by their respective authors/publishers.</sub>